Cot mattress safety

 Cot mattresses that comply with the current British Standards requirements give you confidence that what you’re buying for your baby is safe, and we would always encourage you to check whether your products are marked with a BS number.

 This involves checking that no part of the mattress, for example the zip, can detach and become a choking hazard.
 There is also a test to check the firmness of the top of the mattress, so if your baby accidentally rolls onto their front, their face won’t sink into the mattress and potentially suffocate them.
+In addition it checks whether the removable cover shrinks after washing, in case it compresses the mattress and causes a gap between the mattress and the bed frame where your child could trap a limb.

 Which cot mattress is best?